TheLastBanana/BrawlBracket/README.md

 Then, in this directory, run `npm install`.

 Finally, run `gulp`.
 It'll stay running in the background and automatically update the files in `dist` (where the Flask app gets its files) whenever you make modifications in `src`.
+Note that even though it says that the 'watch' task has finished, this actually just means that the 'watch' task was successfully executed, so it should still be running.

 ## Testing